Riesling00/wct2_package/README.md

 # wct2
-Photorealistic Style Transfer via Wavelet Transforms We give a package of WCT2 for showing the effects of style transfer.
+Photorealistic Style Transfer via Wavelet Transforms.
+We give a package of WCT2 for showing the effects of style transfer.